Uniform Distribution of Sequences and its interplay with Functional Analysis: Uniformly Distributed sequences with respect to signed measures

-Then an analogous result can be shown, the proof of which is similar to the proof of Th.
-1.1, p.89 of \cite{KN}.
+Then an analogous result can be shown, the proof of which is similar to the proof of Theorem 1.1, p.89 of \cite{KN}.
 So, with the above assumptions and notation for $\varphi$ we have the following

 \begin{lemm} $\lim_{N \to \infty} D_N(\omega;\varphi)=0$ \end{lemm}